“In every walk with nature one receives far more than he seeks.”

 Nights 2 - 8 >> Camping

 Your tent and group camping equipment will be provided for you as we make our way to various campsites throughout our climb.
-You can bring your own sleeping bag, or rent one for $75)Book this Tour
+You can bring your own sleeping bag, or rent one from us for $75.Book this Tour

 - A Zephyr American guide accompanies trips with at least 10 participants; all trips will have a Tanzanian guide or guides, porters, cooks, and camp staff.